2020

 MABBR places over 80 pit bulls, American Bulldogs and bulldog mixed breeds into new homes who would have otherwise perished in shelters.

-In winter, 2007, MABBR rescued “Shiver”, an American Pit Bull Terrier (APBT) who had been left for dead in the winter cold.
+In winter, 2007, MABBR rescued “Shiver” who had been left for dead in the winter cold.
 Shiver had severe frostbite and his back side and his testicles had actually frozen to the ground.
 Friendly and calm throughout his entire ordeal, he was taken into MABBR’s boarding program and became an instant celebrity overnight with spots on several Kansas City television stations as well as a clip on Keith Olbermann’s “Worst Person” list on cable television, which called out the person who left Shiver for dead.
 Unfortunately, Shiver’s abuser was never found, but he was successfully adopted into a new home following his rescue.
 See Shiver on YouTube

 2006